Slope boundedness and Equidistribution theorem

 \subsection{Boundedness of minimal slopes}

 We consider a normed \textit{graded linear series}, that is, for each $m>0$, we equip a norm famliy $\xi^{(m)}=\{\nm^{(m)}_{\omega}\}$ on $H^0(X,mL)$ where $L$ is a line bundle.
-We further assume that that $\xi^{(m)}$ satisfies some dominancy and measurablity conditions \cite[4.1]{adelic}, so that we can calculate the minimal slope of $\ovl E_m:=(H^0(X,mL),\xi^{(m)})$.
+We further assume that each $\xi^{(m)}$ satisfies the dominancy and measurablity conditions in \citep[4.1]{adelic}, so that the minimal slope of $\ovl E_m:=(H^0(X,mL),\xi^{(m)})$ is well-defined.
 By imitating Ikoma's technique of estimating the successive minima over number fields, we assume the following condition: